 “To be effective the proclamation of faith must begin with a heart that believes, hopes, loves; and a heart that loves Christ also believes in the transformative power of the Holy Spirit!”
 Pope Benedict XVI

-Cradle Catholic, a wife, mother, sister, daughter, friend, daughter-in-law, business-owner, amateur writer-blogger, old-house fixer upper, Labrador-lover, local marketer, down-sizer, alcoholic.
+Cradle Catholic, an EX-wife (as of oct 2016), mother, sister, daughter, friend, EX-daughter-in-law, business-owner, amateur writer-blogger, old-house fixer upper, Labrador-lover, local marketer, down-sizer, alcoholic.
 I love Saint Catherine of Siena, Saint Therese Lisieux, Saint Teresa of Avila, Saint Philip Neri and Saint Mary Magdalen.

 I pretty much write about the same five things:

 First, I am a Catholic.
 It’s not what I do on Sundays–it’s who I am every day.
 I love everything about my faith and the Roman Catholic Church: Jesus, his mother Mary, the Eucharist, long-standing tradition of helping the poor and the immigrants, Catholic Charities, confession, the 7 sacraments, the rituals, the incense, the reverence, the quietness, the Bible, the beliefs, the Pope, the priests, the nuns, the Mass, the kneeling and standing, the Trinity, the cathedrals, the saints, the real presence, transubstantiation, the holy spirit, the art, Rome, the Vatican, Catholic schools, pro-life courage, novenas, adoration, converts, Lectio Divina, the Rosary, the bells, the rich history.